dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Key exchange (redirect from Key exchange algorithm) keys are exchanged between two parties, allowing use of a cryptographic algorithm.
 If the sender and receiver wish to exchange encrypted messages, each
 11 KB (1,422 words) - 07:34, 26 February 2019

-Methods of computing square roots (redirect from Square root algorithm) numerical analysis, a branch of mathematics, there are several square root algorithms or methods of computing the principal square root of a non-negative real
-60 KB (11,424 words) - 06:55, 21 March 2019

-Image scaling (redirect from Algorithms for image scaling) algorithms aim to preserve edges in the image after scaling, unlike other algorithms, which can introduce staircase artifacts.
-Examples of algorithms
-14 KB (1,541 words) - 11:59, 9 April 2019

-Graph theory (redirect from Algorithmic graph theory) algorithm Hopcroft–Karp algorithm Hungarian algorithm Kosaraju's algorithm Kruskal's algorithm Nearest neighbour algorithm Network simplex algorithm Planarity
-45 KB (5,399 words) - 21:14, 10 April 2019

-Interchangeability algorithm
-In computer science, an interchangeability algorithm is a technique used to more efficiently solve constraint satisfaction problems (CSP).
-A CSP is a
-6 KB (912 words) - 17:16, 22 November 2017

-Electric power quality (redirect from Power quality compression algorithm) unchecked degrade power quality.
-A power quality compression algorithm is an algorithm used in the analysis of power quality.
-To provide high quality
-17 KB (2,273 words) - 00:40, 15 March 2019

 Lucifer (cipher) (redirect from "Lucifer" algorithm) permutation.
 The second stage mixes bits between the bytes.
 The key-scheduling algorithm is relatively simple.
 Initially, the 128 key bits are loaded into a shift